-Col. Nicholas M. Dipoma is the Vice Commander, Second Air Force, Keesler Air Force Base (AFB), Miss.
+Col. Nicholas M. Dipoma is the Deputy Commander, Second Air Force, Keesler Air Force Base (AFB), Miss.
 Second Air Force oversees all operational aspects of basic military training and technical training in Air Education and Training Command, instilling technical and warfighter skills in 150,000 graduates annually in more than 265 Air Force specialties.
 Second Air Force includes five training wings located at Keesler AFB; Sheppard and Goodfellow AFBs, Texas; Joint Base San Antonio-Lackland, Texas; and a network of field training units around the world.
 Second Air Force also oversees all Airmen throughout the joint expeditionary tasking and individual augmentee training pipelines at several Army training sites across the country.

 Col. Dipoma entered active duty in 2000.
 His background includes positions as an instructor and evaluator pilot in the UH-1N, UH-1H, Mi-17, and Bell-412 helicopters.
 He was assigned to the 54th Helicopter Flight, Minot AFB, N.D. following pilot training and the UH-1N Mission Qualification Course.
 Col. Dipoma also served as USAF exchange pilot to Marine Light Attack Squadron 167 and the 26th Marine Expeditionary Unit.
 He was assigned to the 6th Special Operations Squadron where he served as a Rotary Wing Combat Aviation Advisor and Mission Commander for Aviation Foreign Internal Defense (AvFID) missions in the U.S. Indo-Pacific Command and Central Command AORs.
 Following assignment to the 6th Special Operations Squadron and prior to serving on the Air Staff, Col. Dipoma was the Commander and Operations Officer of the 512th Rescue Squadron, Kirtland AFB, N.M.
 Col. Dipoma is a graduate of Squadron Officer School, Air Command and Staff College, the School of Advanced Air and Space Studies, and served as a Lorenz Fellow at Air University.
 Prior to his current assignment, Col. Dipoma was the Commander of the 336th Training Group, U.S. Air Force Survival, Evasion, Resistance and Escape (SERE) School, Fairchild AFB, Wash.